roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  Unlike last night when she had been exhausted, this time Cori was invigorated by her good night's sleep and sexy start to the day.
 She jumped out of bed.
 "That was great!
 Now, what are we going to do today, Pap?"

  "I'm glad you're so energetic," Norm said.
 "We need to do some housework and run some errands.
 Go take your shower and I'll find something good for you to wear."
-Report_Story #1